loldebyte/elasticsearch_engineer_prep/elasticsearch_engineer_prep.md

 [This article](https://www.linkedin.com/pulse/elastic-certified-engineer-exam-my-experience-how-i-surbhi-mahajan) for its concrete experience and recommendations.

 The official [documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.15/elasticsearch-intro.html).
-Accustomation with the documentation is crucial.
+Accustomation to the documentation is crucial.

 # Credits